William-Ogilvie/NYC-taxi-data-analysis/README.md

 # NYC and JFK Airport Taxi Data Analysis
 Exploring and visualising New York City Taxi trip data (2011-2025).
-With modelling of daily and hourly taxi counts for JFK Airport using linear regresssion, xgboost and linear regression boosted on the residuals.
+With modelling of daily and hourly taxi pick up counts for JFK Airport using linear regresssion, xgboost and linear regression boosted on the residuals.

 ## Objective

 Our objective was to do some basic exploration of NYC taxi data using choropleths.
-Then to explore fitting various models to two time series for the taxi count at JFK Airport, one daily and one hourly.
+Then to explore fitting various models to two time series for the taxi pick up count at JFK Airport, one daily and one hourly.

 ## Data Sources